- How They Work

-Statins [fluvastatin (Lescol), lovastatin (mevacor, Altocor), rosuvastatin (Crestor), and simvastatin (Zocor)] when taken with warfarin (Coumadin) may cause an increased risk in bleeding.
-Atorvastatin (Lipitor) and pravastatin (Pravachol) do not have clinically significant effect when given with warfarin (Coumadin).
+- Statins [fluvastatin (Lescol), lovastatin (mevacor, Altocor), rosuvastatin (Crestor), and simvastatin (Zocor)], when taken with warfarin (Coumadin), may cause an increased risk of bleeding.
+Atorvastatin (Lipitor) and pravastatin (Pravachol) do not have a clinically significant effect when given warfarin (Coumadin).

-St John’s Wort decreases the levels of lovastatin (Mevacor, Altocor) and simvastatin (Zocor) and could possibly reducing efficacy of the specified statins.
+- St John’s Wort decreases the levels of lovastatin (Mevacor, Altocor) and simvastatin (Zocor) and could possibly reduce the efficacy of the specified statins.

 What are some examples of statins approved by the FDA in the U.S.?